POEM: Laundered Hearts

 For light penetrates the dark

-And we not vice verse
+And we fear not vice verse

-Burnishing us for all
+Burnishing us for all time

 With laundered hearts

-To bring this poem down to everyday , I use the metaphor of laundry.
+To bring this poem down to everyday reality, I use the metaphor of laundry.
 This can represent the routine tasks that we must continue even if we are in deep mourning.
 Sometimes this can reconnect us to our everyday living.
-“Laundered” can also imply an illegitimate, sleazy, or process, such as in “laundering .”
+“Laundered” can also imply an illegitimate, sleazy, or illegal process, such as in “laundering money.”
 Both of these images can converge into being put through the wringer.
 The real question is what comes out the other side.
 Hopefully, something stronger and deeper, even cleaner, more pure.

-I have also built into this poem the contrast, “the stork contrast,” between death and new , newborns: the blues and pinks.
-Those with more life know that such youth possesses certain naive qualities as well as a refreshing aspect to life.
+I have also built into this poem the contrast, “the stork contrast,” between death and new life, newborns: the blues and pinks.
+Those with more life experience know that such youth possesses certain naive qualities as well as a refreshing aspect to life.
 Death puts these in sharp contrast.
 Hopefully, this stark contrast imbues life with all the more preciousness.
-My deepest and is that life is larger than death, more powerful than death, and even death can strengthen life.
+My deepest trust and faith is that life is larger than death, more powerful than death, and even death can strengthen life.
 In this poem, this is captured by the allusion to light penetrating dark but dark being unable to dispel light.

-When death rubs up to you, may you be burnished, polished, and come out with a cleaner and brighter on the other side.
+When death rubs up to you, may you be burnished, polished, and come out with a cleaner and brighter heart on the other side.

 This entry was posted in Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.